harshavardhini33/paintapplication/README.md

 ## Result:

-Thus a website is designed and validated for paint application using HTML5 canvas.
+Thus a website is designed and validated for paint application using HTML5 canvas